MichaelLTsai/Google-Jobs-Analysis/README.md

 View full version presentation in [PDF]()

 ## Task
 Google is my dream company.
 I believe lots of data analyst want to join Google, just like me.
-I wonder what will it require to work in Google.
+I wonder what will it require to work in Google?

 ## Data Source
 Google Jobs information from [Google Careers](https://careers.google.com/jobs/results/)